The Dæmons: Home media

 The final episode of this story was also issued as a black and white film recording on the VHS release The Pertwee Years, along with the final episodes of Inferno and Frontier in Space.
 In 1993, the episodes with restored colour (see "Broadcast and reception", above) were released on VHS.
 A DVD of the serial was released on 19 March 2012, featuring improved sound and picture restoration.
 The DVD included an audio commentary, on-screen text notes, a retrospective documentary "The Devil Rides Out" in which cast & crew looked back on the making of the serial, and an obituary documentary "Remembering Barry Letts" in which family and colleagues looked back over the life and work of the writer/producer/director.
 The documentary included extensive contributions from Letts himself, from a long interview he conducted with producer Ed Stradling in 2008.

-The DVD reached No.3 on the TV-related DVD Chart in the UK, remaining on the top 40 for three weeks.
+The DVD reached No.3 on the TV-related DVD Chart in the UK, remaining in the top 40 for three weeks.
 In the overall DVD sales chart it peaked at No.30.

 This story, along with the rest of Season 8 was released on Blu-ray on 23 February 2021, to coincide with the 50th Anniversary of The Master.
 It features a brand new restoration of the film and video materials.
+According to Mark Ayres, who worked on the restoration, the soundtrack for episodes 1-3 & 5 uses the audio from the 16mm tapes, the NTSC Betamax tapes, and two different UK off-air audio recordings from the original 1971 broadcast in different sections of the restored episodes to get the best quality possible.